extramix/extramix/README.md

 </p>

 Currently looking for internship opportunities this summer (starting June.)
-Feel free to contact me if you're interested!
+Feel free to contact me if you want to get in touch!
 <!-- Here are a few fun facts about me:

 - 🔭 I’m currently working on ...